loryfelnunez/cc-insights/README.md

 * *How long will it take for me to hear back from you about my submission?*
 We receive hundreds of submissions and try to evaluate them all in a timely manner.
 We try to get back to all applicants within two or three weeks of submission, but if you have a specific deadline that requires expedited review, you may email us at cc@insightdataengineering.com.

-* *Can tweets in the tweets.txt file be out of order?*
-No, for simplicity you can assume that the incoming tweets are in order.
-Although tweets from Twitter API may be out of order sometimes, the testing suite will test your code with all the tweets in order.

-* *Will the JSON input for the second feature contain the hashtag entity, or do I have to extract it from the text?*
-You may use the hashtags directly from the entity field of the JSON, or you may extract it from the text.
-In either case, you will need to make the hashtags have been "cleaned" as described in feature 1.

-* *Can hashtags contain unicode characters and how should these be handled?*
-Yes, hashtags can contain unicode characters.
-You should clean hashtags in feature 2 the same way you clean a tweet in feature 1.